mapbender/mapbender-documentation/en/functions/misc/dimensions_handler.rst

 .. image:: ../../../figures/wmst_source.png
      :scale: 80

-WMS-T are inserted almost exactly like traditional WMS in the layersets, but the time parameter still has to be activated.
-If this is not activated, the dimensions of the service are ignored and the standard value is used when calling the layer in the map content.
+WMS-T are inserted almost like WMS in the layersets, with the exception that the time parameter still has to be activated.
+If this is not activated, the dimensions of the service are ignored and the default value is used when calling the layer in the map content.

-If the service supports a time dimension, the instance displays the "Dimensions" button.
-By clicking on this button, the supported time parameters are displayed and the time can be activated by clicking the checkbox.
+If a service supports a time dimension, the instance displays the "Dimensions" button.
+By clicking on this button, the supported time parameters are displayed and time values can be activated by clicking the checkbox.
 After another click on the button, the detailed form opens, in which the usage can be further defined.
 Here you can further restrict the values ​​from the WMS service.
 To set up the service, the following definitions of time parameters are necessary:

-* **Query type**: multiple, nearest oder current
+* **Query type**: multiple, nearest, current
 * **Name**: value TIME (name=time)
 * **Units**: format for temporal dimensions (ISO 8601:2000)
 * **Unit symbol**: